mwbowers/mwbowers.github.io/manuals/programming/jobs/batch-jobs.md

 ## Monarch Batch Subsystem (MBS)

-The `Submit()` method creates a human readable version of the Job Queue Entry that encapsulate a requests to run a program.
+The `BatchJobProfile.Submit()` method creates a human readable version of the Job Queue Entry that encapsulate a requests to run a program.
 MBS employs the OS file system as follows:
- - Each job queue is represented by a folder with the name of the Queue.
-It is located under the location specified in the MonarchJob.
-JobQueueBaseQueuesPath property (assume C:\JobQueues).
-For instance the QBATCH queue will reside in **C:\JobQueues\QBATCH**.
+ - Each Job Queue is represented by a folder with the name of the Queue.
+It is located under the directory specified in the ```MonarchJob.JobQueueBaseQueuesPath``` property; assuming this is set to **C:\JobQueues**, then the QBATCH queue will reside in **C:\JobQueues\QBATCH**.
  - Each request is stored in a file with the extension JQE (for Job Queue Entry).
 Its name is composed by concatenating the following attributes:
    + Priority on Queue
    + Timestamp
+   + Job Name

-For instance, the job submitted on 11/23/2019 at 9:59:05.342 AM would generate a file named: **5_20191123095905342.jqe**
+For instance, the job 'CREATESA' submitted on 11/23/2019 at 9:59:05.342 AM would generate a file named: **5_20191123095905342_CREATESA.jqe**

 The advantage of this naming convention is the ease in which the state of a job queue can be inspected.
 A Queue folder sorted alphabetically will show the job queue entries in the order they would be executed, with the lowest numbered priorities listed first in the order in which they were submitted.

-The JQE file is an JSON document with the job attributes, for example:
+The JQE file is a JSON document with the job attributes, for example:
- - program – path to .EXE
+ - program Name – fully qualified migrated program's name
  - parameters – for the program
+ - AssemblyLocation - path to the DLL containing the migrated program
  - libraryList – initial library list
  - outputQueue – default output Queue
  - switches – the 8 job switches